-Note about Windows XP / Vista
+Windows XP / Vista

-- CCS does not support Windows XP or Vista, period. - The containment and virtual desktop features will not work on XP / Vista.
-So even if you use an older CCS, you cannot take advantage of one of our strongest protection features.

-Comodo strongly recommends anybody still using XP/Vista to upgrade immediately.
-Microsoft abandoned support for XP/Vista years ago, and the amount of serious vulnerabilities in these operating systems is almost innumerable.
-By using XP or Vista, you are exposing yourself to substantial risks which signature-based antivirus cannot protect you against.
+- CCS does not support Windows XP or Vista, period. - The auto-containment and virtual desktop features simply do not work on XP / Vista, so you cannot take advantage of one of our core protection features. - Comodo strongly recommends anybody still using XP or Vista to upgrade immediately.
+Microsoft ceased support for XP/Vista years ago and the number of serious vulnerabilities in these operating systems is almost innumerable.
+By using them you are exposing yourself to substantial risks which signature-based antivirus cannot protect you against.